Musculoskeletal 1 - Using Clinical Outcome Measures to Drive Therapy Decision Making

 Topic Title: Upper Limb Recovery and Rehabilitation in Stroke

-Ms Chin Lay Fong is a Principal Physiotherapist at Tan Tock Seng Hospital Rehabilitation Centre.
-She has been a physiotherapist for more than 20 years with a strong clinical interest in stroke rehabilitation.
-With her pragmatism, she seeks to introduce research evidence into clinical practice by taking into account constraints of the real clinical environment in order to implement new evidence-based practice with least resistance on the ground.
-She has led the development of evidence-based new services at Tan Tock Seng Hospital Rehabilitation Centre.
-She is currently doing her PhD studies to look at upper limb recovery after stroke and its implication to current practice.
+Dr Chin Lay Fong is a Principal Physiotherapist at Tan Tock Seng Hospital.
+She has been a physiotherapist for more than 20 years and has special interest in upper limb stroke rehabilitation.
+With her pragmatism, Lay Fong seeks to introduce research evidence into clinical practice by taking into account constraints of the real clinical environment.
+She has recently completed her PhD studies in 2021 under NMRC Research Training Fellowship Award.

 Ms Eyvonne Sim, PhD Candidate, Singapore